Aashishsharma/Learnings/Javascript/Typescript.md

 type Three = 'hello' // more specific, literal type

-// convert to more or less specific let a: One = 'hello' let b = a as Two // less specific let c = a as Three // more specific
+// convert to more or less specific let a: Two = 'hello' let c = a as One // more specific instead of string | number, c will now be a string

 // using angled bracket
 let d = <One>'world'